sinopiaolive/package-manager/README.md

   the logic that is shared between them.

 Our current approach is to produce a stand-alone tool and see if it is usable in practice.
-To the degree that it is not, we may then make the code more generic (parametrizable) so that it can be used to produce custom package managers.
+To the degree that it is not, we may then generalize the code, making choices such as the format for version numbers parametrizable, so that it can be used as a framework to produce custom package managers.

 ### Why not use npm?

 It is possible to use npm to distribute code other than JavaScript.
 However, npm's main shortcoming for our purposes is that it exclusively uses *nested dependencies*.
 We want *flat dependencies* as our primary use case.
+(TODO: Link a document that explains what the difference is, why flat dependencies matter to library authors, and why npm's peer dependencies and deduping don't fully solve the problem for us.)

 ### Why not use Bower?